 - ExpressVPN: With high-speed servers in over 40 European countries, a wide range of security and privacy options, and strong unblocking ability, ExpressVPN is perfect for streaming.

-- CyberGhost: CyberGhost provides fast servers in more than 35 European countries, novice-friendly apps, and pre-configured security features, so it’s ideal for those new to VPNs.
+- CyberGhost: Provides fast servers in more than 35 European countries, novice-friendly apps, and pre-configured security features, so it’s ideal for those new to VPNs.

 - IPVanish: Boasts lightweight apps, a high-connection limit, and strong security features.
 This provider keeps no logs and allows you to choose from hundreds of servers across Europe.